tryggos16/kest2_Verkefni6_-ryggism-l/README.md

 ### 1. Question: Are there any you would recommend changing?
 Why?
 Answer: The domains trusted to authenticate logon attempts.
 So, The student might recommend that only the Administrator group be allowed access.

+### 2. Question

+Policy:
+   Devices: Allow undock without having to log on

+   Interactive logon: Message title for users attempting to log on

+   Change the Interactive logon: Message text for users attempting to log on

+   Interactive logon: Prompt user to change password before expiration

+Security Setting:
+   Disabled

+   Caution:

+   Your activity is monitored.
+This computer is for business use only.

+   7 days